keenlycode/engrave/README.md

 # Engrave

 **A lightweight static-site generator using Python + Jinja2**
-Version: 3.1.4
+Version: 3.1.6dev

 ## 🚀 What is Engrave

-Engrave is a static-site generator that transforms plain HTML or Markdown files into ready-to-deploy static websites using Jinja2 templating.
-It’s ideal for documentation sites, project landing pages, blogs, or any static content without server-side rendering.
+Engrave turns a directory of HTML templates (plus optional Markdown snippets) into a ready-to-serve static site.
+It is ideal for documentation, simple marketing pages, or any static content that benefits from Jinja2 templating without adding a backend.

-## ✅ Why use Engrave / Use-cases

-* Quickly build documentation sites, landing pages, or simple blogs without needing a database or backend
-* Write content in HTML or Markdown and reuse templates/layouts easily
-* Lightweight and easy to deploy (works well with GitHub Pages, Netlify, S3/static-hosting)
-* Highly flexible via Jinja2 templates — layout, partials, includes

-## 🌟 Features
+## 🌟 Highlights

-* Supports HTML and Markdown as input
-* Uses Jinja2 templates for layout and partials
-* Simple CLI command for build and watch/rebuild workflow
-* Clean project structure and Python packaging-ready
+- Renders `.html` templates with Jinja2; path segments starting with `_` are ignored for HTML builds.
+- Built-in Markdown helpers: include Markdown files via `markdown('path.md')` and render inline strings with the `|markdown` filter.
+- Regex-driven asset copying (`--copy`) and exclusion rules (`--exclude`) applied to both renders and copies.
+- Live preview server powered by FastAPI + Uvicorn with watchfiles + SSE for instant reload hooks.
+- Simple Cyclopts-based CLI; works on Python 3.10+.

 ## 🧰 Installation